-We've extended our marketplace for 2019, it'll be even bigger and better than before.
-Thanks to all of those taking a stand, and to our marketplace sponsors SSE.
-It'll be a great place to get advice, share ideas and network with policy makers, agencies, support organisations and other community groups.
+Our marketplace was even bigger and better in 2019.
+Thanks to all of those who took a stand, and to our marketplace sponsors SSE.
+It was a great place to get advice, share ideas and network with policy makers, agencies, support organisations and other community groups.

 The Cairngorms National Park Authority works alongside organisations in the Cairngorms to ensure the preservation of the area’s natural and cultural heritage.
 It is also accountable for ensuring the natural resources in the area are used and enjoyed responsibly, and that any profits made from such activities go toward the social and economic development of the local community.

 Community Land Scotland is the membership network for Scotland’s community landowners, which collectively own more than half a million acres of land.
 Its work includes: facilitating information exchange between aspiring and established community landowners, and the process of taking ownership; raising awareness of the benefits of land ownership to communities and promoting its growing importance; representing our members’ views on policy.

 Community Shares Scotland allows individuals to collectivise their money toward investment in local enterprises.
 In this way, businesses serving economic and social needs in local areas are owned and operated by those who live there, and the organisation helps to strengthen and diversify communities across Scotland.

 Community Ownership Support Service (COSS) is an adviser based service delivered Scotland wide .
 We support community based groups through the process of taking a stake in or ownership of publicly owned land or buildings.
 COSS provides community groups and public bodies with a bespoke service.
 Support includes a combination of - Expert advice on all aspects of asset transfer, Training courses on the asset transfer and asset development process, Sign-posting to other support agencies, Web access to information on good practice, toolkits and case studies.